 Undoubtedly, the recent events paint a scary picture.
 There is a risk of getting caught in the melee in high tension areas.
 The substantial military presence in Kashmir can also be unnerving for tourists.
 Plus, repetitive shutdowns and curfews are disruptive.

-On the other hand, it can be argued that the attacks are isolated, an aren't an accurate representative of Kashmir and Kashmiris.
-The ground reality isn't necessarily as bad as what is often portrayed, and the stone pelting mainly takes place in certain problematic areas.
+On the other hand, it can be argued that the attacks are isolated, and aren't an accurate representative of Kashmir and Kashmiris.
+The ground reality isn't necessarily as bad as what is often portrayed, and the incidents mainly take place in certain problematic areas.
 Safety is also subjective.
 It depends a lot on what tourists do and where they go.

-Hence, whether or not you should visit Kashmir really needs to be based upon your personal comfort level.
-Naturally, most people will feel more comfortable staying away.
+Therefore, whether or not you should visit Kashmir really needs to be based upon your personal comfort level.
+Most people are, understandably, choosing to stay away.

 Behavior of Tourists in Kashmir